BFE Student Prize 2018

-The BFE Student Prize is awarded annually for the best student paper presented at the BFE annual conference.
-All students who present papers at an Annual BFE Conference are encouraged to submit their papers for consideration.
-Only papers from students who are BFE members at the time of submission are eligible.
-Although the prize is a modest sum, this initiative is designed to support and recognise the work of student members of our scholarly community.
-The papers are reviewed by a BFE subcommittee, and current submission guidelines can be found at the foot of this page.
+Submissions are invited for the BFE Student Prize that is awarded annually for the best student paper presented at the BFE annual conference.
+All students who are presenting papers at the BFE conference at the University of Newcastle (12-15 April 2018) are strongly encouraged to submit their papers for consideration.
+Only papers from students who are BFE members are eligible.
+This initiative is designed to support and recognise the work of student members of our scholarly community.
+The papers will be reviewed by a BFE student prize panel.
+Current submission guidelines can be found at the foot of this page.

 BFE Student Prize Winner 2017:

 The BFE Student Prize for 2017 recognises an outstanding paper presented by a student at this year’s BFE Annual Conference, hosted by the University of Sheffield (20-23 April 2017).
 We are delighted to award this year's prize to Hamidreza Salehyar of University of Toronto, and to give honourable mention to Lyndsey Hoh of Oxford University: their outstanding papers are described below.
 We would also like to thank everyone who submitted a paper this year, and encourage students to submit papers for next year’s conference at the University of Newcastle in 2018.

 Beyond Resistance and Subordination: The Paradox of Popular Music in Shi’ite Rituals in Post-Revolutionary Iran - Hamidreza Salehyar